UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Express Passes: essential if you don’t like queuing

-If you only want to be sure to try 2 or 3 rides then that will be fine with just the Studio Pass.
+If you only want to be sure to try 2 or 3 rides then you'll probably be okay with just the Studio Pass.
 But any more than that and you'll start to struggle to fit them in a single day.
 Even if you do, expect to spend several hours queuing.
+Not much fun.

 Is it worth buying the Express Pass?
 Yes.